 The Code of Maine Rules indicates that the direct care staff-to-patient ratio for facilities shall not fall below the following:

-- Day shift: one to five
+- Day shift: One to five

-- Evening shift: one to 10
+- Evening shift: One to 10

-- Night shift: one to 15
+- Night shift: One to 15

-Furthermore, the Code indicates that CNAs are considered direct care staff alongside RNs, LPNs, and personal support specialists.
+The Code indicates that CNAs are considered direct care staff alongside RNs, LPNs, and personal support specialists.

-Source: Code of Maine Rules 10.144 Chapter 110 Section 9 Resident Care Staffing A.4.
+Source: Code of Maine Rules 10.144-Chapter 110-Section 9-Resident Care Staffing A.4.
 Minimum Staffing Ratios.

 Maryland

-Source: Maryland Code Regulations 10.07.02.19 - Nursing Services - Staffing
+Source: Maryland Code Regulations 10.07.02.19 Nursing Services - Staffing.

 Massachusetts